 Verona

-Verona is one of Northern Italy's most captivating cities: romantic, historic, and an exceptionally manageable destination.
-The curves of the Adige River, the red rooftops, the spacious squares, and the layers of Roman, medieval, and Renaissance history together create the unique atmosphere of Verona.
-This makes it ideal for a long weekend or even as a base for exploring the Veneto region over several days.
-It's no coincidence that Verona's historic city centre is a UNESCO World Heritage Site.
-UNESCO World Heritage Centre What should you see and experience?
-The Arena (Arena di Verona) is the city's icon: a Roman amphitheatre that still serves as a vibrant cultural venue today, contributing to one of Verona's strongest "first impressions" alongside the lively atmosphere of Piazza Bra.
-If possible, plan your visit to see the city centre after sunset: the illuminated Arena and the square's evening ambience offer a completely different perspective.
+Verona is one of the most captivating cities in northern Italy: romantic, historic, and a particularly easy-to-navigate destination.
+The bends of the Adige River, the red rooftops, the spacious squares, and the layers of Roman, medieval, and Renaissance heritage together create the unique atmosphere of Verona.
+This makes the city ideal for a long weekend or even as a base for several days to explore the Veneto region.
+It’s no surprise that Verona’s historic city centre is a UNESCO World Heritage Site.
+UNESCO World Heritage Centre What’s worth seeing and experiencing?
+The Arena (Arena di Verona) is the city’s iconic landmark: a Roman amphitheatre that still serves as a vibrant cultural venue today.
+Combined with the lively atmosphere of Piazza Bra, it offers one of Verona’s strongest “first impressions.”
+If possible, plan your visit to see the city centre after sunset as well: the illuminated Arena and the evening vibe of the square reveal a completely different side of Verona.
 The true heart of the city centre is Piazza delle Erbe and its surroundings: here, the city is simultaneously a market, a stage set, and an everyday meeting place.
-From here, the "Verona walking route" naturally unfolds: smaller streets, elegant façades, quaint shops, gelaterias, and cafés – and the feeling that the city has its own rhythm, which is easy to adapt to.
-For culture-loving travellers, the Castelvecchio and its bridge, as well as the world of churches and palaces hidden within the historic urban fabric, are unmissable.
-If you'd like to see Verona "from above," the viewpoints and elevated walks (especially the panoramas over the Adige) are perfect for a leisurely, photo-filled afternoon.
-Naturally, Verona is also synonymous with the story of Romeo and Juliet: many visitors come for this reason, but the city offers a truly lasting experience when you combine the romantic clichés with its Roman heritage, squares, riverside strolls, and a relaxed, indulgent dinner.
-Gastronomy and the "slow city experience" Verona is particularly rewarding from a gastronomic perspective: it's easy to find high-quality, locally inspired dining in the city centre, and a day in Verona can be well-structured by incorporating two "slow moments" (coffee–aperitivo–dinner) between the main attractions.
-One of the city's greatest strengths is that it doesn't require over-planning: its walkability and atmosphere are experiences in themselves.
-Sustainability in Verona: heritage, liveability, fewer cars Verona's historic centre is a UNESCO World Heritage Site, which inherently prioritises the preservation of its urban fabric and built heritage.
-Sustainable sightseeing here is remarkably straightforward: the city centre is easily walkable, and traffic-restricted (ZTL) zones in the historic core help reduce congestion and environmental impact, making walking and local transport preferable to driving.
-As a visitor, adopting a "fewer sites, more time" approach can make a big difference: visiting outside peak times, booking tickets in advance for popular spots, choosing local service providers, and minimising waste (using refillable bottles and reusable items).
-It's encouraging that accessibility and safety improvements are also on the agenda for key heritage sites – for example, planned accessibility and transport upgrades at the Arena in the near future.
+From here, the “Verona walking route” naturally unfolds: smaller streets, elegant façades, quaint shops, gelaterias, and cafés – and the feeling that the city has its own rhythm, which is easy to adapt to.
+For culture enthusiasts, a visit to Castelvecchio and its bridge, as well as the world of churches and palaces hidden within the historic city fabric, is a must.
+If you’d like to see Verona “from above,” the viewpoints and higher walking paths (especially the panoramas over the Adige) are perfect for a leisurely, photo-filled afternoon.
+Naturally, Verona’s name is intertwined with the story of Romeo and Juliet: many visitors come for this reason, but the city offers a truly unforgettable experience when you combine the romantic clichés with its Roman heritage, squares, riverside walks, and a relaxed, lingering dinner.
+Gastronomy and the “slow city experience” Verona is particularly rewarding from a gastronomic perspective: it’s easy to find high-quality, locally inspired meals in the city centre, and you can structure a day in Verona by interspersing the main sights with two “slow moments” (coffee–aperitivo–dinner).
+One of the city’s greatest strengths is that it doesn’t require overplanning: its walkability and atmosphere are attractions in themselves.
+Sustainability in Verona: heritage, liveability, fewer cars Verona’s historic centre is a UNESCO World Heritage Site, which prioritises the preservation of the city’s urban fabric and built heritage.
+Sustainable sightseeing here is remarkably straightforward: the city centre is easily walkable, and traffic-restricted (ZTL) zones in the historic core help reduce congestion and environmental impact.
+Therefore, it’s worth relying on walking and local transport instead of driving.
+As a visitor, adopting the “fewer locations, more time” approach makes a big difference: visiting during off-peak times, booking tickets in advance for popular spots, choosing local providers, and minimising waste (using refillable bottles and reusable items).
+It’s encouraging that accessibility and safety improvements are also on the agenda for key heritage sites – for example, planned accessibility and transport upgrades near the Arena in the near future. - editorial content -

 Arrival